 An ongoing focus on Containers helps clear the fog as organizations attempt to meet modern demands for faster cycles and move toward a Container base.

-To have even clearer the whole concept of Containers, within the field of Information Technology, it is worth taking a look at the
+To understand whole concept of Containers, within the field of Information Technology, it is worth taking a look at the

 Nine key aspects